For the 2026 school year, there are 3 community colleges serving 186 students in Washington County County, Oregon.

 How many community colleges are located in Washington County, OR?

-How diverse are community college in Washington County, OR?
+How diverse are community colleges in Washington County, OR?

-Community colleges in Washington County, OR are approximately 100% minority students ().
+Community colleges in Washington County, OR have approximately 95% minority enrollment, with the majority being Black.

 Recent Articles